top of page

 Day 4: 76 miles, 9364 elevation

-The weather was perfect—cool to start and never too hot.
-The climbing was tough—all in the first 60 miles.
+The climbing was strenuous—all in the first 60 miles.
 It was pretty relentless with lots of 6-8% grade.
-We started with climbing right out of the box, though it was neat to see a vineyard off to the right (this is a wine region).
-From there it was a slow steady climb at about 5-7 mph for hours.
+I started climbing right out of the box, though it was neat to see a vineyard off to the right (this is a wine region).
+From there, it was a slow, steady climb at about 5-7 mph for hours.
 The last 15 miles or so were all downhill (”wheeeeee”).
 The sights were beautiful—see pictures in the Relive video or photos (scroll down).
-I left early (5:25 a.m.) after grabbing a donut at Donut Street Cafe which was right in front of our hotel.
-Dave and Bruce left about 45 later.
-I am a slow steady rider (read tortoise) and was moving for almost 9 hours with total time 10:40.
-I saw Bruce and Dave at Cook’s Station restaurant as I left and they arrived.
-I was entertained by the audiobook Endymion (my Sci-fi) which I got about halfway through.
-See Relive video below.
+I am a slow, steady rider (think tortoise) and was on the road for almost 9 hours of my 10:40 commute.
+I saw Bruce and Dave at Cook’s Station restaurant as I was leaving, and they had just arrived.
+I was entertained by the audiobook Endymion (my Sci-fi), which I got about halfway through.
+See the Relive video below.

 Day 5: 94 miles, 2159 elevation

 Nice weather again—though pretty hot by end of the day.
-The three of us stuck together to Carson City (about 30 miles in) where we stopped at a bike shop (to check air pressure and use a good pump) and had breakfast at a neat little place.
+The three of us stuck together to Carson City (about 30 miles in) where we stopped at a bike shop (to check air pressure and use a good pump) and had breakfast at a nice little place.
 From there they dropped me on the first hill.
-I had no power all day (after yesterday), but pushed through steady to the end.
-By the end it was close to 90 degrees and I had “hot feet” (swelling and painful feet).
+I had little power all day (after yesterday), but pushed through steady to the end.
+By day's end it was close to 90 degrees and I had “hot feet” (swelling and painful feet).
 I only listen to books when riding alone and when out of cities, and once again listened to Endymion.
 The Relive video below.

 Stories and pictures